Blue badge parking measures introduced to combat fraud

 Transport Minister Norman Baker said: "Motorists who pretend to be disabled to get some free parking are frankly disgraceful".

-"They prevent real blue badge holders from using parking bays designed for those genuinely in need and they cheat the vast majority of road users who play fair when they park their cars."'Abuse and misuse'
+"They prevent real blue badge holders from using parking bays designed for those genuinely in need and they cheat the vast majority of road users who play fair when they park their cars."

 Previously, blue badges were made from card and hand written, but from 1 January disabled drivers will be able to apply for an electronically printed badge, much like a driving licence.